systelab/systelab-login/src/app/systelab-login/README.md

 # systelab-login

-Component to show a fancy screen which offer different components login, Sign Up and Password Recovery.
+Component to show a fancy screen which offer different components such as login, sign up and password recovery.

-You can configure individual components or a combination of each.
+You can setup and use the individual components or a combination of them.

 ## Using the template

 ### All components

-This is an example of a combiantion of the three available components.
+This is an example with the three components enabled.

 ```
 <systelab-login (login)="doLogin($event)" (signUp)="doSignUp($event)" (recovery)="doRecovery($event)"